What is Business Risk?

 4. Operational risk

 Operational risk occurs within the business’ system or processes.
-For example, one of its equipment bugs down and the target output is still unmet.
-What will the company do if one of its machine operators got into an accident during work hours?
+For example, one of its production machines breaks down when the target output is still unmet.
+What will the company do if one of its machine operators has an accident during work hours?

 Causes of Business Risks